fossasia/susi_skill_cms/docs/Skill_Categories.md

 Skills which just do simple answers on anything else.
 May contain jokes and 'easter eggs' as well.

 ## Connected Car
-Skills which provides informations for a car, about the location, activity, latest models, economy, offers and prices of a the cars.
+Skills which provide information for a car, about the location, activity, latest models, economy, offers and prices of the cars.

 ## Food and Drink
-Skills which provides the latest trending recipes, classic favorites, chef & restaurant news and more.
+Skills which provide the latest trending recipes, classic favorites, chef & restaurant news and more.

 ## Games, Trivia and Accessories
-Skills which presents with pop culture, sports, fun facts, and more entertaining games, provide any kind of visual or audio arts, funny things and any kind of entertainment.
+Skills which present with pop culture, sports, fun facts, and more entertaining games, provide any kind of visual or audio arts, funny things and any kind of entertainment.

 ## Health and Fitness
-Skills which allows to monitor one's health, provides tips on healthy routines and suggests diet to get in the best shape of life.
+Skills which allow to monitor one's health, provide tips on healthy routines and suggest diet to get in the best shape of life.

 ## Knowledge
 Skills with console intents or fixed set of intents with answers to respond on queries about anything in the world.